TakingItCasual/easymc/docs/commands.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Delete your AWS account's configuration.
-This command will not run if there are still any IAM users or EC2 instances left.
+This command will not run until all IAM users and EC2 instances have been deleted.

 :bash:`server` subcommands
 --------------------------